This section details the hardware and software requirements for installing Data Manager.

 curl -fsSL https://raw.githubusercontent.com/UiPath/Infrastructure/master/ML/du_prereq_installer.sh | sudo bash -s -- --env cpu --cloud azure

-When running Data Manager you need to create a working folder for each of them (perhaps named
+When running Data Manager you need to create a working folder for each Docker container (perhaps named

 workdir for Data Manager) and include the path to it in the docker run command, after the